What Is Natural Soap?

 What Makes A Tear-Free Cleanser?

 Adult and baby detergent shampoos contain surfactants (short for “surface active agents”).
-One end of the surfactant molecule is attracted to water, while the other is repelled by water but attracted to oily substances, this is similar to natural soap molecules, except harsher and synthetic.
-Surfactants work by reducing the surface tension of a liquid, allowing the shampoo to spread and penetrate better, and remove the thin layer of oil known as sebum from the hair and scalp [source: Schwarcz].
-Baby shampoos use detergents with long chain surfactants, such as sodium trideceth sulfate or nonionic polymers that are less harsh than normal detergents, and they use only small amounts of these cleansers in their shampoos, reducing their efficiency.
+One end of the surfactant molecule is attracted to water, while the other is attracted to oily substances.
+This is like natural soap molecules, except the molecules are harsher and synthetic.
+Surfactants work by reducing the surface tension of a liquid, allowing the shampoo to spread and penetrate better, and remove the thin layer of oil known as sebum (the natural oils produced by scalp and skin) [source: Schwarcz].

-You may read more about this here: https://science.howstuffworks.com/science-vs-myth/everyday-myths/tear-free-shampoo-not-sting-eyes.htm
+You read more about this here: https://science.howstuffworks.com/science-vs-myth/everyday-myths/tear-free-shampoo-not-sting-eyes.htm

 Can You Make Natural Soap Tear-Free?